Skip Navigation

 Starting Salary: $17.39/hr.

-This is technical work interviewing clients to obtain information needed to determine potential eligibility for, job referrals, training programs and other program services.
-Providing services to the public requires excellent customer service skills.
-The position is located at the Garden City, KS Workforce Center.
+This is technical work interviewing clients to obtain information needed to determine potential eligibility for training programs, job referrals and other program services.
+The position is located at the Hutchinson Workforce Center, in Hutchinson, KS.
 There is occasional local travel involved and may be overnight.

 Job Responsibilities may include but are not limited to the following: